bab3l/go-netbox/docs/FHRPGroup.md

 ### NewFHRPGroup

-`func NewFHRPGroup(id int32, url string, displayUrl string, display string, protocol BriefFHRPGroupProtocol, groupId int32, created NullableTime, lastUpdated NullableTime, ipAddresses []BriefIPAddress, ) *FHRPGroup`
+`func NewFHRPGroup(id int32, url string, display string, protocol BriefFHRPGroupProtocol, groupId int32, created NullableTime, lastUpdated NullableTime, ipAddresses []BriefIPAddress, ) *FHRPGroup`

 NewFHRPGroup instantiates a new FHRPGroup object
 This constructor will assign default values to properties that have it defined,